 - Matches demand to capacity, eliminates excess WIP

-One primary purpose of Release Planning is to gain alignment between Business Owners and the program teams to a common, committed set of Program PSI Objectives and Team PSI Objectives for the next PSI timebox, including identification of specific release commitments during that period.
-An additional benefit of the process is program-wide team building, which helps create the social fabric typified in high performance programs.
-An overview of this process appears in Figure 1.
+One primary purpose of release planning is to gain alignment between business owners and the program teams to a common, committed set of Program PI Objectives and Team PI Objectives for the next PI timebox, including identification of any specific Release commitments during that period.
+An additional benefit of the process is program-wide team building, which helps create the social fabric necessary to achieve high program performance.
+An overview of this process appears in Figure 2.

 In addition, as planning is based on known velocities, release planning is a critical step in continuously assessing WIP, and shedding excess WIP whenever necessary.

-Inputs to the event include the Roadmap and Vision, the top 10 features from the Program Backlog, and other business context.
-Attendees include all the team members and program stakeholders, including the special class of stakeholders we call business owners.
+Inputs to the event include the Roadmap and Vision, the top 10 Features from the Program Backlog, and other business context.
+Attendees include all the team members and program stakeholders, including the business owners.
 Outputs include four primary artifacts:

-- A set of “SMART” Team PSI objectives for each individual team, created by the team, with business value assigned by the business owners
+- A set of “SMART” Team PI objectives for each individual team, created by the team, with business value assigned by the business owners

-- A synthesized and summarized set of Program PSI Objectives
+- A synthesized and summarized set of Program PI Objectives

-- A PSI Plan, which highlights the new features, anticipated delivery dates and any other relevant milestones, aggregated from the team objectives
+- A PI Plan, which highlights the new features, anticipated delivery dates and any other relevant milestones, aggregated from the team objectives

 - A vote of confidence/commitment from the entire program to these objectives

-This repetitive, “rolling-wave planning” process guides the program through the inevitable technical obstacles, as well as the inevitable twists and turns of the marketplace.
+This repetitive, “rolling-wave planning” process guides the program through the inevitable technical obstacles and twists and turns of the marketplace.